kumarnikil/SmartRouter/README.md

 # SmartRouter – Intelligent Search Routing for Chrome

 SmartRouter intelligently routes search queries between **Google** and **Perplexity AI** based on the query’s intent and structure.
-It analyzes the text you type — length, phrasing, and keywords — then predicts which engine will deliver the best result.
+It analyzes the text you type, length, phrasing, and keywords, then predicts which engine will deliver the best result.

 The recommended engine opens in your current tab; the alternate opens briefly in the background and auto-closes after a short delay.